the1Riddle/alx-system_engineering-devops/0x15-api/README.md

 # API (Application Programming Interface)
+> [!NOTE]<br>

-APIs are a set of rules that allows one software application to interact with another.
+> APIs are a set of rules that allows one software application to interact with another.
 APIs define the methods and data formats that applications can use to request and exchange information.
 They play a crucial role in enabling different software systems to communicate and work together.

 ![download](https://media.geeksforgeeks.org/wp-content/uploads/20230216170349/What-is-an-API.png)